VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 <img src="/other/arrival.webp" style="border-radius:.4em;filter: sepia(70%);">

 More fundamentally though, a script with meaning only to the author can still be beautiful.
 The calligraphy and attention to detail can still be inspiring even if the viewer doesn't know the full meaning.
 Hell, sometimes not knowing the meaning can be a statement in itself - making a script that looks like an existing language for commentary on a culture isn't unheard of.
-It's also not uncommon to hear songs using words in a meaningless (or at least grammatically incorrect) way for how they sound in any language's music - think phrases like "La, La, La", "Do-Wop", etc. - so it's only natural that some people would love the way that some conlangs sound and the different forms of expression that may be possible in the lyrics when using conlangs.
+Some artistic pieces will use a new writing system just because it's beautiful, and that's enough.

+Conlangs aren't restricted to use in the pages of stories or on the screen either.
+If you look for it there is an astonishing amount of incredibly well produced music made in many different conlangs.

 My favorite conlanging musician is jan Usawi.
 They release some absolute bops that are sung in toki pona: